NickJT/mqtt/README.md

 2. Load and memory usage
 3. Optimise
 4. Build as library
-5. Add a demo app
+5. Add a simple demo app